"

 where:

-- p² represents the proportion of individuals with the homozygous dominant genotype (AA),
+• represents the proportion of individuals with the homozygous dominant genotype (AA)

-- q² represents the proportion of individuals with the homozygous recessive genotype (aa).
+• represents the proportion of individuals with the homozygous recessive genotype (aa)

-- Non-Random Mating: Mate choice preferences, inbreeding, or assortative mating can alter genotype frequencies, often increasing the proportion of homozygous individuals.
-These patterns can be detected through a Hardy-Weinberg Equilibrium analysis.
+Mate choice preferences, inbreeding, or assortative mating can alter genotype frequencies, often increasing the proportion of homozygous individuals.
+These patterns can be detected through a Hardy-Weinberg equilibrium analysis.

 This video has some nice examples of violations of Hardy-Weinberg in the study population of genetics.

-Use this online calculator to determine the genetic structure of a population (relationship between allele and genotype frequencies).
+Use this online calculator [New Tab] to determine the genetic structure of a population (relationship between allele and genotype frequencies).

-Let’s take a look at how to solve some problems together.
-There are two important “rules” to keep in mind.
-Firstly, always start with the recessive.
-Because there is only one genotype to express the recessive version of the trait, it makes it clear.
-(With the dominant version of a trait there are two possible genotypes – homozygous dominant and heterozygous – this complicates things a bit, so we wait to determine what is going on with these genotypes until after we figure out the recessive).
+Let’s take a look at how to solve some two-allele problems together.
+First, If you know the relationship between two alleles, and there is complete dominance of one over the other, then you can start with the recessive allele, because there is only one genotype to express the recessive version of the trait.
+With the dominant version of a trait there are two possible genotypes—homozygous dominant and heterozygous—which complicates things a bit, so we wait to determine what is going on with these genotypes until after we figure out the recessive.

-Secondly, remember that a genotype or expression of a trait is dictated by two alleles and therefore the equation that deals with 2 alleles is for traits, individuals, genotypes.
+Second, remember that a genotype or expression of a trait is dictated by two alleles and therefore the equation that deals with 2 alleles is for traits, individuals, genotypes.
 That is the expression p2 + 2pq + q2 = 1 will deal with genotypes and traits you can see (like black cats, or crooked fingers, etc.).
-If you are trying to determine an allele, then you just focus on one piece of information (for example, “p” for the dominant allele).
+If you are trying to determine an allele, then you just focus on one piece of information (for example, “p” for the most frequent allele).

 Example #1

 A population of crickets is composed of both loud chirpers and soft chirpers.
-This trait is determined by genes, with the loud chirping allele being dominant to the soft chirping allele.
+This trait is determined by genes, with the allele coding for loud chirping being dominant to the one coding for soft chirping.

 There are 48 loud chirpers and 14 soft chirpers in the population.
 What percentage of crickets is heterozygous for loud chirping?